strobeLANG/strobe/README.md

-# The MX Compiler
+# The Strobe Compiler
-The MX Compiler compiles MX code into assembler code for the `NASM` assembler.
+The Strobe Compiler compiles Strobe code into assembler code for the `NASM` assembler.
-It isn't currently working because of [#1](//github.com/mihail-rotmg/mx/issues/1) and [#2](//github.com/mihail-rotmg/mx/issues/2).
+It isn't currently working because of [#1](//github.com/mihail-mojsoski/Strobe/issues/1) and [#2](//github.com/mihail-mojsoski/Strobe/issues/2).

-Other than this, it doesn't have any known bugs, if you find some report them at [Issues](//github.com/mihail-rotmg/mx/issues), so we can fix them.
+Other than this, it doesn't have any known bugs, if you find some report them at [Issues](//github.com/mihail-mojsoski/Strobe/issues), so we can fix them.

-If you want to see how will the MX syntax look like, here it is:
+If you want to see how will the Strobe syntax look like, here it is:

 ```
-#include<usys.mxs>
+#include<usys.str>
-#include<string.mxs>
+#include<string.str>
 /*
 	This is a comment.
 */